douglashill/douglashill.github.io/Content/-front-page.md

 ## Apps

-- [Reading app](reading-app/): My simple app to save webpages to read later.
-The comfortable reading experience is paramount.
-This is my main side project.

 - [PDF Viewer](https://apps.apple.com/app/id1120099014): A powerful app to read, search, and annotate PDF documents, made with my teammates at [Nutrient](https://www.nutrient.io/).

+- [Reading app](reading-app/): This was my simple iPad and iPhone app for reading web articles, text snippets and ebooks.

 - [Magic Spell](magicspell/): My handy Mac app to check spelling in many files at once.
 Not actively maintained.

-- [Cambugs](https://itunes.apple.com/app/cambugs-letter-sounds/id574190228?mt=8): A suite of apps developed with educational psychologists to help teach children to become fluent readers.
+- [Cambugs](https://apps.apple.com/app/cambugs-letter-sounds/id574190228): When I was fresh out of university, I worked with educational psychologists  to develop this suite of apps to help teach children to become fluent readers.

 ## Code